Project Name: Florida Transmission Line Project

 Building a New Maintenance Road:

 Accessing the lines for maintenance would require a stronger roadway to support heavy vehicles in the wettest areas.
-Duke Energy turned to local materials supplier, R.H.
+The energy company turned to local materials supplier, R.H.
 Moore & Associates for a solution that could get roads operational in short order and perform in the saturated conditions—the GEOWEB® 3D system and Mirafi RS580i geotextile proved the ideal solution.

 Constructing Towers & Access Roadways: